pharo-project/pharo-potentialEnhancementLogs/BlocRoadmap.md

 - Why the Morph / View Split?
 - Why split event fetcher and handlers?
 - I get moving the event handling logic out of hand, but why not route it back through the hand?
 Since the hand represents a user, it seems nice and logical that it should symbolically emit the events, even if it delegates the actual work
+- What do you think of using the Decorator pattern for e.g. borders, shadows, and scrolling?

 #### Class-related
 - BlSpaceMorph: Why does it know about the clipboard?